mikestonecodes/circa-bot-example/README.md

 Game ends when both players pass.
 Both plays must accept score and terrorities to have the game finalized.

 All the updates happen on the 'game' game.
 When you create a game or emit a get to /game/yourgame id you subscribe. this list describes the object you get on an update.
-Take a look at the recieveUpdate to see how to properly retrieve information from the game as it comes in.
+Take a look at the recieveUpdate function to see how to properly retrieve information from the game as it comes in.